rhizone/rhizone-website-source/content/zone.md

 The declared goal of RHIZONE is nothing less than to bring together diversity into a musical network - because their music is a stage for actors, interwoven with the ramifications of human affairs, relationships and the stories that arise from them.

-The Viennese quintet uses a typewriter, voice, piano & guitar (Thomas Hutter), saxophone & guitar (Michael Auinger), drums & percussion (Georg Hinterberger), bass (Lukas Brandl) and angelic voice, driven by lively synths, to tell these stories (Ulli Grill), sound.
+The Viennese quintet uses a typewriter, voice, piano & guitar (Thomas Hutter), saxophone & guitar (Michael Auinger), drums & percussion (Georg Hinterberger), bass (Lukas Brandl) and angelic voice, driven by lively synths  (Ulli Grill), to tell these stories.
 But the rhizome can be broken and destroyed at any point; it continues to grow along its own or other lines.

 The weave plan?
 Lyrical concrete trees, breaking branch screws and a progressive wooden zeppelin on the way to ...
 A visionary leaf structure with thundering bunker plants and melodic high-rise roots.
 A battle without sacrifices.
 Murder without death.
 Life without having to.
 Shots without wounds.
 Sprout powder and phrase cannons ...